-EU parliament should be friend of transparency
+EU parliament should befriend transparency

 Transparency certainly is one important aspect of ensuring citizens’ trust in the EU institutions.
 But it is not the only one.
 Keeping true to the facts is another.

-Sylvie Guillaume is a vice-president of the European Parliament, and Danuta Huebner is the chair of the foreign affairs committee
+Sylvie Guillaume is a vice-president of the European Parliament, and Danuta Huebner is the chair of the constitutional affairs committee

-Note: Correction: The article's footnote originally said that Danuta Huebner is the chair of the foreign affairs committee, when in fact, she is the chair of the constitutional affairs committee